cloudnative-pg/cloudnative-pg.github.io/content/blog/building-images-bake/index.md

 This will, by default, build the image for the bake matrix we previously created, and will try to push the image to the registry at
 `localhost:5000`, which is the default registry defined for testing environments in the parent Bake file.
 Let's explain the full command:

-As is defined in the [Bake documentation about remote definitions](https://docs.docker.com/build/bake/remote-definition/) you can use a remote Bake definition with all the functions and default targets, and attach another local one that you can use to override all the default values.
+As explained in the [Bake documentation about remote definitions](https://docs.docker.com/build/bake/remote-definition/) you can use a remote Bake definition with all the functions and default targets, and attach another local one to override
+all the default values.

 In the command above, `-f cwd://bake.hcl` is the local file that we created in Step 1, and `-f docker-bake.hcl` is the remote file in the git repo, that we're using to build the image.